 Log File Analyzer

-An access log is a list of all requests that people or bots have sent to your site; the analysis of a log file allows you to track and understand the behavior of crawl bots.
+An access log file contains a list of all requests that bots and users have sent to your site.
+Read our manual on where to find the access log file to get started.